codacy/chart/docs/index.md

     kubectl create secret docker-registry docker-credentials --docker-username=$DOCKER_USERNAME --docker-password=$DOCKER_PASSWORD --namespace codacy
     ```

-3. Use a text editor of your choice edit the [`values-production.yaml`](https://github.com/codacy/chart/blob/master/codacy/values-production.yaml) file, changing the values with placeholders as described in the comments.
+3. Use a text editor of your choice edit the [`values-production.yaml`](https://github.com/codacy/chart/blob/master/codacy/values-production.yaml){: target="_blank"} file, changing the values with placeholders as described in the comments.

 4. Create a record in your DNS provider with the hostname you used in the previous step to send traffic to your ingress controller.